 As part of the Future Heritage collection, the Etnies Fader Vulc was released with a revamped look for the Spring 2018 designs of the brand together with other classic models like the Etnies Fader, Etnies Cartel, Etnies Metal Mulisha Fader, and Etnies The Scam, among different iconic silhouettes from the famous skate shoe brand.

 The Etnies Fader Vulc is a modern redesign of the classic skate shoe favorite.
 The classic silhouette is deconstructed and reassembled with newer materials and a slimmer profile.
-The design also has thinner tongue and collar compared to the OG Fader.
+The design also has a thinner tongue and collar compared to the OG Fader.
 The shoe, however, retains the Etnies Fader paneling that is recognizable to most skaters who have witnessed the height of popularity of the Fader in its heydays with suede placed in high-abrasion parts for a better board flick.

 Etnies Fader Vulc Style